Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 This command instructs Smockit to generate data based on the specified template.

-Validating Template Schema
+3. Validating Template Schema

 After running the command, Smockit validates the objects and fields defined in the template against the authenticated Salesforce org.
 If any issues are detected, they are reported in real-time, allowing for immediate corrections.

-Viewing Generated Data
+4. Viewing Generated Data

 Complex Data Generation with Smock-It

-a) Conditional Data Generation
+1. Conditional Data Generation

 Smock-It takes conditional data generation to the next level.
-With Smock-It you can define specific fields ( check fields to consider and exclude parts) where conditions can be applied.
+With Smock-It, you can define specific fields (check fields to consider and exclude parts) where conditions can be applied.

 i) As shown above, we’ve set dependent picklist values conditionally as per our requirement.
 Similarly, you can also do this for other fields such as email, phone, etc.